 The following guide to paralegal schools in Kentucky contains vital information about the paralegal and legal assistant programs available in the state so that you can make the right choice.
 The variety of programs available in Kentucky includes programs in specialty areas like e-discovery and criminal litigation.
-You may also find that online paralegal degree programs like the Associate of Arts in Paralegal Studies offered by Liberty University Online are a good fit for your skills and career expectations.
+You may also find that online paralegal degree programs are a good fit for your skills and career expectations.

-- 8 ABA approved paralegal degree programs in Kentucky.
+- 7 ABA-approved paralegal degree programs are in Kentucky.

-- Highest transfer-out rate: Western Kentucky University 30%.1
+- Highest transfer-out rate: Thomas More College 38%.*1

 To learn more about paralegal schools in Kentucky and possible career tracks for graduates, continue reading below.